bitshifter/radixsort/README.md

 Performance wise C and C++ are very similar.
 Rust is a bit slower, again I haven't analysed the source of performance discrepency.

+## License

+This software is licensed under the zlib license, see the LICENSE file for details.